MAB-LAB

 The overall objective of the MAB-LAB project is to contribute to catalyzing the readiness of the Nordic countries for the work of implementing the new global biodiversity framework.
 In other words, to help increase the speed at which the new Global Biodiversity Framework is transfered into concrete local actions and results.
 This is done by bringing the right people and organizations together to ensure that there is peer to peer collaboration between the Nordic biosphere reserves, creating connections between the biosphere reserves and potential new biosphere reserves in the Nordic region, and ensuring that the work is build on local, national, Nordic and international perspectives.

-First part of the project was completed in 2023 with following four objectives:
+First part of the project (MAB-LAB I) was completed in 2023 with following four objectives:

 • A report with a translation of the Kunming-Montreal Global Biodiversity Framework to a local context based on the Nordic Biosphere Reserves.